fredericksilva/rem/README.md

 ## Configuration

-REM's configuration lives in your `package.json` file under a key named "reactNativeApp".
+rem's configuration lives in your `package.json` file under a key named "reactNativeApp".

 ```js
 {